status-im/nim-json-serialization/README.md

   - Decode into Nim data types efficiently without an intermediate token.
   - Able to parse full spec of JSON including the notorious JSON number.
   - Support stdlib/JsonNode out of the box.
-  - While stdlib/JsonNode does not support the full spec of the Json number, we offer an alternative `JsonValueRef`.
+  - While stdlib/JsonNode does not support the full spec of the JSON number, we offer an alternative `JsonValueRef`.
-  - Skipping Json value is an efficient process, no token is generated at all and at the same time, the grammar is checked.
+  - Skipping JSON value is an efficient process, no token is generated at all and at the same time, the grammar is checked.
     - Skipping is also free from custom serializer interference.
-  - An entire Json value can be parsed into a valid Json document string.
+  - An entire JSON value can be parsed into a valid JSON document string.
 This string document can be parsed again without losing any information.
   - Custom serialization is easy and safe to implement with the help of many built-in parsers.
   - Nonstandard features are put behind flags.
 You can choose which features to switch on or off.
   - Because the intended usage of this library will be in a security-demanding application, we make sure malicious inputs will not crash